 The flow of current through a vacuum-break controller (starter) can be traced by referring to the upper portion of Figure 4, where the controller is shown in the energized position.
 The line stab assembly mounted at the back of the enclosure also serves as the controller line terminals (1).
-The stabs themselves are engaged by the fuse jaws (2) of the isolating switch which is mounted on rails at the top of the lower compartment.
-The line ferrules (3) of the current-limiting motor-starting power circuit fuses (4) clip into the fuse jaws, and the load ferrules (5) fit into the fuse holders (6) which are part of the contactor line terminals.
-Current flow through the contactor is from the load ferrules of the power circuit fuses, through the shunts (7), and the vacuum interrupters (bottles) of the contactor (8), to the contactor load terminals (9).
-The contactor is mounted on rails in the lower part of the enclosure, immediately adjacent to the current transformers, which are bolted to a panel on the side of the enclosure.
-Spring loaded contact jaws mounted on the contactor load terminals plug into the lower stab assembly (10), providing a convenient connection through the current transformers to the motor (load) terminals mounted on the left-hand side wall of the enclosure.
-Instrument quality potential transformers (when furnished) and their primary fuses are mounted above the motor (load) terminals.
+The stabs themselves are engaged by the fuse jaws (2) of the isolating switch which is mounted on rails above the contactor.
+The ferrules (3) of the current-limiting motor-starting power circuit fuses (4) clip into the fuse jaws, and the load ferrules (5) fit into the fuse holders (6) which are part of the contactor line terminals.
+Current flows through the contactor from the load ferrules of the power circuit fuses, through the shunts (7), and the vacuum interrupters (bottles) of the contactor (8), to the contactor load terminals (9).
+Cables (10) pass through current transformers and connect the contactor load terminals to the controller load (motor) terminals mounted on the enclosure wall to the left of the isolating switch.
+See Figure 2.
+Connect the conductors from the motor to these latter terminals.